 Unfortunately, this meant that children would be too much for him, but he seemed to be alright when meeting other dogs who were the same size or smaller.

 Luckily, it didn’t take long at all for Tiko to find his new guardian and he was adopted ten days later.
-We were sent this update about how Tiko is settling in:
+Here is an update from his family:

 Already having two dogs, Koko, a Bichon Freise/Shitzu cross and [Kola], a Maltese/Yorkie Cross, the last thing I ever thought I would do was to get another dog.

 Going over to give a donation to the BC SPCA, I spotted little senior Tiko, a Lhasa Apso.
 The chart indicated he was 14 years old and that was the life expectancy of that breed.
 I wondered who would pay an adoption fee for an animal who might only last one year with so many others to choose from.
 Plus, he had health problems like bad teeth (four just removed), cataracts, and a stage four heart murmur.

 I just could not leave him there.
 He needed a calm, quiet home, preferably one with a multi-dog environment.
 That was me; that was my place.

 He has settled in just fine and at 14 years of age, has a brother, Koko, age 12, and a sister Kola (also from the BC SPCA), 11 years old.
 And, he has found his favourite sleeping places on the sofa, chair, and on my bed with the other two dogs.

 My hope is that I can provide comfort for his final year of life.
 Perhaps he will fool the statistics.

 Being called Tiko all thirteen years of his life, I could not change his name but altered it to Ko Tiko.